 To make Smart scan more useful, open Avast main window and click Settings on the left.
 Scroll down the General tab and click to expand Smart scan section.

-First, set GrimeFighter to Off.
+First, set GrimeFighter to Off position, and then make sure that all other items have been turned On.
 If you're using Secunia PSI or other automatic software updater, you might want to disable the Scan for outdated software item, too.